-To become a better cook that’s exactly what you need to do – pay attention to flavors and do some experimenting.
+To become a better cook, that’s exactly what you need to do – pay attention to flavors and do some experimenting.
 Mastering techniques is important too, but what isn’t is feeling like you need to follow a recipe exactly.
-This and this are two excellent resources to help you think more about flavor, less about following a recipe word for word, and on your way to making a dish your own.

-I had an acorn squash so that’s what I went with this time.
-Butternut, pumpkin, hubbard – whatever you like or already have will work great.
+I had acorn squash, so that’s what I went with this time.
+Butternut, pumpkin, Hubbard – whatever you like or already have will work great.
 Don’t be afraid to try some new squashes you might encounter at the market.
 Just ask a farmer if you’re not sure what they taste like.

 Then I cut the squash into 1/2 inch cubes, throw in a baking dish with a little oil and salt and get it roasting in the oven.
 Because the squash is in small pieces, it’s going to cook pretty quickly – about 20-25 minutes at 425F.

 Try to control yourself from eating it just like this when it’s done.
 Or better yet, roast a couple of squashes at once and have some for snacking or ready to go for another meal.

 Meanwhile, get a pot of water boiling for the pasta.
 Add in the pasta and a good amount of salt when the water is boiling.
 Drain when al dente, reserving 2 cups of the cooking water.